Lodging Type: Resort

 The wealth of activities includes boat trips, mini golf, basketball, volleyball, tennis and horse riding.
 Nearby attractions include Nechisar National Park and the healing waters of the Forty Springs.
 Visitors can also visit the many cultural villages in the area and hike across God’s Bridge: the isthmus between Lake Chamo and Lake Abaya.

-To request availability / quotation, add Haile Resort Arba Minch, to your list.
+To find out more, or request a quotation, add Haile Resort Arba Minch, to your list of favourites.

 While the tribes who live here are too numerous and too individual to describe here in detail, it would be a serious omission to write about the south without mentioning them.
 The tribes of the Omo Valley appear to have changed little for eons; the people of each tribe ...